 Conservation strategies are a key component of the Victorian Government's approach to conserving biodiversity in Melbourne growth corridors and in certain circumstances, salvage and/or translocation of native vegetation or threatened species may be required before urban development occurs.

 Persons undertaking urban development will be responsible for undertaking salvage and/or translocation, however DELWP will do this work at no cost where landowners grant DELWP access to their land.

 Salvage and/or translocation may be required for the following target species:

 - Matted Flax-lily

 - Seasonal Herbaceous Wetland species

-In addition to these species, salvage of other threatened, rare or common species may be conducted as part of salvage works for Spiny Rice-flower and Matted Flax-lily.
+In addition to these species, salvage of other threatened, rare or common plant species may be conducted as part of salvage works for Spiny Rice-flower and Matted Flax-lily.
 Salvaged plant material will be used in restoration programs for the Western Grassland Reserve, the Grassy Eucalypt Woodland Reserve and the larger conservation areas in Melbourne’s growth corridors as appropriate.

-Landowners can estimate their salvage and translocation requirements online using the Native Vegetation Information Management (NVIM) system
+Landowners can estimate their salvage and translocation requirements online using the Native Vegetation Information Management (NVIM) tool.

-DELWP is finalising a salvage and translocation protocol that will provide more information on the process for determining salvage and translocation requirements and the techniques that must be followed when undertaking salvage.
+DELWP has developed a salvage and translocation protocol that provides more information on the process for determining salvage and translocation requirements and the techniques that must be followed.